-For people with intellectual and developmental disabilities

-Please join us for our Annual Parent to Parent Holiday Party Join us for crafts, fun activities, photos with Santa and much more!

-Saturday, December 8 Bloedel Donovan Park Large Multipurpose Gym 2214 Electric Avenue, Bellingham There are 2 time slots families are welcome to join: Families of a child with special needs ages birth to seven are invited from: 12 noon to 1:30 pm Families of a child with special needs ages eight and up from: 1:30 pm - 3 pm \Beverages will be provided.
+Empower For people with intellectual and developmental disabilities A newsletter by The Arc's Parent Coalition & Parent to Parent of Whatcom County December 2018 Please join us for our Annual Parent to Parent Holiday Party Join us for crafts, fun activities, photos with Santa and much more!
+Saturday, December 8 Bloedel Donovan Park Large Multipurpose Gym 2214 Electric Avenue, Bellingham There are 2 time slots families are welcome to join: Families of a child with special needs ages birth to seven are invited from: 12 noon to 1:30 pm Families of a child with special needs ages eight and up from: 1:30 pm - 3 pm Beverages will be provided.
 Please bring your favorite healthy potluck dish to share.